sfreeman422/RaspAlarm/README.md

 # Changelog/Status

+## 3/28/16 - Redux Rewrite/Create-React-App Restructure
+- Restructured the app to use redux and create-react-app.

 ## 2/11/16 - Bug Fixes
 - Resolved error handling issues when the user chooses not to share their location.
 - Many modifications to code to make it more concise and easier to read.